basho/basho_docs/source/languages/en/riak/dev/using/keyfilters.md

 ## Predicate functions

 Predicate key-filter functions perform a test on their inputs and return true or false.
-As such, they should be specified last in a sequence of key-filters and are often preceded by [transform functions](#Transform-functions).
+As such, they should be specified last in a sequence of key-filters and are often preceded by [[transform functions|Using Key Filters#Transform-functions]].

 <div class="note"><div class="title">Comparison predicates</div> Predicates like `greater_than`, `less_than_eq`, and `between` follow Erlang's precedence rules for comparisons.
 Generally this means that numbers will be compared by value (including appropriate coercions) and strings will be compared lexically.</div>